rateldajer/markcrowley/_topics/Medical-Imaging.md

 > {% reference ghojogh2018psa %}

-\bla{I am working with my students and collaborators on a journal paper which will unify some of this work and I am also in the process of writing a reference textbook on this topic, in collaboration with two professors in ECE and Statistics covering the latest literature and open questions.}

-This work has culiminatedd recently in the completion of my first Doctoral student, [Benyamin Ghojogh]({{ site.data.coauthors[Ghojogh].url }}), in April 2021 with his thesis encompassing many of these advances.
+This work has culiminated recently in the completion of my first Doctoral student, [Benyamin Ghojogh]({{ site.data.coauthors[Ghojogh].url }}), in April 2021 with his thesis encompassing many of these advances.
 Dr. Ghojogh continues as a postdoc now with my lab and we have an approved book deal with Springer for a textbook due out later in 2021 on "Manifold Learning and Dimensionality Reduction" which we are writing in collaboration with Prof. Ali Gosi andd Prof. Fakhri Karray.

 ## Bibliography